-- Google Search: Do a simple Google search for the person with their name and other information that you already know.
-And while you do this, you’re bound to find a few SERP results that’ll help you with the email address.
+- Google Search: To find an email address by name, simply do a Google search with the person’s name and other information that you already know.
+You’re bound to find a few SERP results that’ll help you find the email address.

-- Social Profiles: If you are sure that the person you’re finding has a social profile, check LinkedIn, Twitter & Facebook profiles.
+- Social Profiles: If you are sure that the person you’re finding has an online social profile, check LinkedIn, Twitter & Facebook by performing a local search on these platforms’ dedicated search bar using full names, and maybe filter the results based on the other information that you have about the person..
 Here’s where you can find email addresses in each of these categories:

-Facebook: This is the last resort on social platforms.
-Facebook, which is meant to be used for personal use and many times professionals don’t keep their email addresses public.
+Facebook: This is the last resort on social platforms as Facebook has the largest user base.
+Facebook is meant to be used for personal use and many times professionals don’t keep their email addresses public.
 But it’s worth a try since the rise of Facebook for business.

-- Company Website: Go to their website and check if there’s anything on their ‘About Us’, ‘Careers’, or ‘Blog’ section.
-While a few companies do add email addresses here in these pages, if you don’t find anything here, proceed to the tools mentioned below in Section 2 to give you more enhanced research on prospective employees at that company (with email addresses).
+- Company Website: If you happen to know where they work, go to their website and check if there’s anything on their ‘About Us’, ‘Careers’, or ‘Blog’ section.
+While a few companies do add email addresses on these pages, if you don’t find anything, proceed to the tools mentioned below to help you find prospective employees at any company (with email addresses).